 - Another option for further precision is to create names like BuildingA-Level1.

-Phase is configured differently based on the scope of work or project phase you are involved with.
+Phase, which can be renamed Sequence, is configured differently based on the scope of work or project phase you are involved with.

 For example if you’re a designer and you’re working early in the project then your phases may be schematic design, design documentation, construction documentation, construction, and project handover.
 If you’re a GC or sub, you may only be involved in pre-construction and construction.